 This Southwest Spaghetti Squash is a healthy meal.
-It is loaded with black beans, corn, and red pepper on a bed of spaghetti squash with a smoky chipotle dressing.
+It's loaded with black beans, corn, red pepper, and spaghetti squash with a chipotle dressing.

 This is one meal that you can feel good about eating and feeding your family.
 It is a veg-on-veg fest, with plant-based ingredients.

-If you have never tried a chipotle pepper, it has medium heat with a smoky flavor.
+If you have never tried a chipotle pepper, it has medium heat with a smoky taste.
 Although, I should say if you think jalapeños are spicy, you will think chipotles are spicy too.

 Chipotle peppers are dried and smoked jalapeños.
 Chipotle peppers in adobo sauce are rehydrated and mixed in a spiced tomato sauce.